Tunisia: Sports

 Football is the most popular sport in Tunisia.
-The Tunisia national football team, also known as "The Eagles of Carthage", won the 2004 African Cup of Nations (ACN), which was held in Tunisia.
+The Tunisia national football team, also known as "The Eagles of Carthage", won the 2004 African Cup of Nations (ACN) as hosts.
 They also represented Africa in the 2005 FIFA Cup of Confederations, which was held in Germany, but they could not go beyond the first round.

 Their premier football league is the Tunisian Ligue Professionnelle 1.
 The main clubs are Espérance Sportive de Tunis, Étoile Sportive du Sahel, Club Africain, Club Sportif Sfaxien, Union Sportive Monastirienne, Stade Tunisien, and CA Bizertin.

 The Tunisia men's national handball team has participated in several handball world championships.
 In 2005, Tunisia came fourth.
 The national league consists of about 12 teams, with Club Africain and Espérance dominating.
 The most famous Tunisian handball player is Wissem Hmam.
 In the 2005 Handball Championship in Tunis, Wissem Hmam was ranked as the top scorer of the tournament.
 The Tunisian national handball team won the African Cup ten times, being the team dominating this competition.
 The Tunisians won the 2018 African Cup in Gabon by defeating Egypt.

 Tunisia's national basketball team has emerged as a top side in Africa.
 The team won the 2011 Afrobasket and hosted Africa's top basketball event in 1965, 1987 and 2015.
 Tunisia was one of the continent's pioneers in basketball as it established one of Africa's first competitive leagues.

-In boxing, Victor Perez ("Young") was world champion in the flyweight weight class in 1931 and 1932.
+In boxing, Victor "Young" Perez was world champion in the flyweight weight class in 1931 and 1932.

 In the 2008 Summer Olympics, Tunisian Oussama Mellouli won a gold medal in 1500 meter freestyle.
 In the 2012 Summer Olympics, he won a bronze medal in the 1500 meter freestyle and a gold medal in the men's marathon swim at a distance of 10 kilometers.

 In 2012, Tunisia participated for the seventh time in its history in the Summer Paralympic Games.
 Their national team finished the competition with 19 medals; 9 golds, 5 silvers and 5 bronzes.
 Tunisia was classified 14th on the Paralympics medal table and 5th in Athletics.

-Tunisia was suspended from Davis Cup play for the year 2014, because the Tunisian Tennis Federation was found to have ordered Malek Jaziri not to compete against an Israeli tennis player, Amir Weintraub.
-ITF president Francesco Ricci Bitti said: "There is no room for prejudice of any kind in sport or in society.
-The ITF Board decided to send a strong message to the Tunisian Tennis Federation that this kind of action will not be tolerated."
+Throughout the years 2021 to 2023, tennis saw a spike of popularity in Tunisia and other Arabic countries as tennis player Ons Jabeur rapidly moved up the rankings reaching a career high ranking of number 3, and making 3 grand slam finals, including 2 at Wimbledon.